rcloran/klipper/docs/Config_Reference.md

 #   Controls how narrow the range of frequencies are that the notch filter
 #   removes.
 Larger numbers produce a narrower filter.
 Minimum value is 0.5 and
 #   maximum is 3.0.
 Default: 2.0
-#continuous_tare_trigger_force_grams: 40.0
-#   The force that the probe will trigger at whe using the continuous tearing
-#   filter.
-40g is the default.
 #trigger_count: 1
 #   The number of samples over the trigger_force_grams threshold that will cause
 #   the probe to trigger.
 1 is the default.